 “However, the security units such as Interpol, Immigration and US Government have access to the main server but only the US government is controlling it.“

 “Regarding the Securiport system, key positions at the Gambia’s Airport are not controlled by Gambian Information Technology experts.
 They are controlled by foreigners.
 A Ghanaian is heading the IT unit and he is being paid in foreign currency.
 A Gambian IT expert in the UK called Lamin Drammeh has applied for the position of head of IT at the airport in this project but was rejected,“ said one of our sources.

 Security and economic threat!!!

 This system is becoming a serious economic threat to The Gambia.
 The payment will continue for 10 years and is compulsory for every passenger going in and coming out of the Gambia’s international airport.

 Although the Gambia needs to be proactive in its security sector, this project is purposely meant for the interest of the US-Government.
 In short, the system is being installed at the airport for their special interest.

 The best method to do this would have been to include the 20-dollar fee in the airline ticket package for passengers.

-In other words, the effects of this system on the Gambia could as well be described as an act of espionage.
+In other words, he went on, the effects of this system on the Gambia could as well be described as an act of espionage.
 This is because the US government is getting access to the database of the GCCA and are seeing passengers embarking and disembarking at the airport.

 Efforts to reach GCAA Administration proved futile.
 The Public Relations Officer of the GCAA, Lamin Dibba was called several times but he refused to pick up his phone.
 When he received a text message about our concerns, he read the message but refused to reply.